chsxf/mfx.wiki.mirror/Routes-and-Providers.md

 A route is designed as an endpoint for a request.

-Inside a provider, you define a routes as public methods annotated with a `Route` attribute and that return a `RequestResult` object.
+Inside a provider, you define routes as public methods annotated with a `Route` attribute and that return a `RequestResult` object.

 Routes can be either static or instance methods.
 However, to be able to access MFX services, routes must be instance methods of a class deriving from `BaseRouteProvider`.